rannts/rannts.github.io/README.md

 ## I do not want to pollute my system with node and eggs

 It is perfectly fine.
-If you have a docker, just run
+If you have a [Docker](https://www.docker.com), just run:

 ```shell
 $ make docker_build
 $ make docker_server
 ```

 Both commands build image `rannts`.
 First command builds a static website into `./output` directory on the host, second - will run server with Gulp and expose 5000 port to the localhost (in other words, you may proceed to `http://127.0.0.1:5000` and edit content).
 All changes will be tracked on the host **with proper permissions**.

 ## How to deploy